2026 FIFA World Cup Teams: List of Qualified Teams

 Here’s how the spots are divided among the continents:

-The last two teams will qualify through the Intercontinental playoffs.
+The last two teams will qualify through intercontinental playoffs, which include six nations from different regions competing for the final spots.

 2026 FIFA World Cup Teams (Qualified)